ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

   :start-after: #region snippet_CallSeed
   :end-before:  #endregion

-Now the first time you run the application the database will be seeded with test data.
-And whenever you change your data model, you can delete the database, update your seed method, and start afresh with a new database the same way.
+Now the first time you run the application the database will be created and seeded with test data.
+Whenever you change your data model, you can delete the database, update your seed method, and start afresh with a new database the same way.
 In later tutorials you'll see how to modify the database when the data model changes, without deleting and re-creating it.

 Create a controller and views
 -----------------------------